Techhead404/NFTForge/README.md

 # Online NFT Generator

-Web service to upload multiple layers and mint NFTs on a server.
+Web service to upload multiple layers and merge them into single jpgs.
+After finished user will download all images in a zip file.

+  --> Need to add minting
+  --> Refactor due to ES6 Module conflicts
+  --> Front end still needs worked on and moved to onlineNFTgenerator.com